Category Archives: Royal Relationships

 Catherine Sedley, Countess of Dorchester; Credit – Wikipedia

-Catherine Sedley was born on December 21, 1657, the only child of Sir Charles Sedley, 5th Baronet of Ailesford and his wife Lady Catherine Savage, daughter of John Savage, 2nd Earl Rivers.
+Catherine Sedley was born on December 21, 1657, the only child of Sir Charles Sedley, 5th Baronet of Ailesford and Lady Catherine Savage, daughter of John Savage, 2nd Earl Rivers.
 Catherine’s father was a Member of Parliament, a poet, and a playwright.
 During the reign of King Charles II of England, Sir Charles Sedley belonged to the intimate circle around Charles II and was known for his wit and his extravagant lifestyle.
 When Catherine was around twelve years old, her mother was sent to a convent in Ghent in the Habsburg Netherlands, now in Belgium, because of severe mental illness and remained in the care of the nuns until she died in 1705.
 Around 1670, Sir Charles began a relationship with Ann Ayscough that lasted the rest of his life.
 Sir Charles and Ann Ayscough had two sons, Catherine’s half-brothers: William Sedley who died in childhood, and Charles Sedley who was knighted by King William III in 1689 and created 1st Baronet of Southwell in 1702.
 Because his sons were born out of wedlock Sir Charles Baronet’s title became extinct upon his death in 1701.

 James, Duke of York, the future King James II of England; Credit – Wikipedia